 Information concerning UNT's current educational programs and course descriptions is available on UNT's Undergraduate Catalog website.
 This includes information about instructional, laboratory, and other physical facilities that relate to the academic programs, as well as faculty and other instructional personnel.
 The university catalog provides information related to institutional/program accreditations and approvals.
 The university catalog includes academic terms and their definitions, the list of degrees offered at UNT, and the group of classes known as the University Core Curriculum requirements of the core curriculum.
 Courses deemed necessary by your school or college can also be found here.
 Important information about grades, transfer credits, transcripts and graduation is also provided.
 Learn more about the policies and procedures related to academic governance and the role of the advisory committees and academic administration.

-The Office of Disability Accommodation provides disability-related information and referrals; documents disability and conducts needs assessments; facilitates reasonable accommodations; and provides disability-related technical assistance, auxiliary aids/services, and advocacy and training.
-Visit the Office of Disability Accommodation homepage for additional information on services and resources available to students with disabilities.
+The Office of Disability Access provides disability-related information and referrals; documents disability and conducts needs assessments; facilitates reasonable accommodations; and provides disability-related technical assistance, auxiliary aids/services, and advocacy and training.
+Visit the Office of Disability Access homepage for additional information on services and resources available to students with disabilities.

 The Jeanne Clery Report provides information about alcohol and other drug health risks, drug and alcohol laws and penalties, and campus alcohol and other drug education and counseling resources.
 Read the Drug Free Schools and Communities Act report.